-I remember the first time I met John Harman, it was during my first few years as a financial advisor at Merrill Lynch and one of my clients wanted to introduce me to a CPA she couldn’t stop raving about.
+I remember the first time I met John Harman, it was during my first few years at Merrill Lynch and one of my clients wanted to introduce me to a CPA she couldn’t stop raving about.
 Taxes never came up in the conversation – he told me stories about his travels around the world, working in Nigeria as an accountant and having to pay witch doctors to protect payroll for his workers (true story, ask him about it), running a real estate company during the Savings and Loan Crisis, and time developing tax software with Lacerte (acquired by Intuit).
 I’ve met many CPAs in my life and - I’ll choose my words carefully here – they don’t usually have the most exciting personalities.
 As John finished a story about sleeping in a net under a tree in the Amazon, my brain recalled the old Dos Equis “most interesting man in the world” commercials.
 Sure, Dos Equis man climbed Everest, but he’s also fictional – and I don’t remember him paying any witch doctors or sleeping in a net.

 After the meeting was over, I called a friend who is a CPA in Austin to tell him about it.
 “John Harman?
 Of course I know who he is.
 Most CPAs I know have heard of him” he responded.
 Another thing about CPAs – they aren’t that social, they normally stay in their lane.
 Thus began my quest to solve one of the great mysteries of my professional life - who is John Harman?